carpentries-incubator/pangenomics/_episodes/04-get_homologues.md

 {: .output}

 > ## Notes
 If we add the option -e the resulting clusters will contain only single-copy genes from each taxon, i.e. the orthologues.
-This flag form singleton clusters, which are created when you exclude clusters with inparalogues.
+This flag forms singleton clusters, which are created when you exclude clusters with inparalogues.
 This is useful to make genome-level phylogenetic analyses in only single copy-genes.
 {: .callout}